amaysim-au/docker-ecs-utils/README.md

   * Uses AWS Application Load Balancer routing rules for blue/green, not DNS
   * Uses [3 Musketeers](https://3musketeers.io/)

+## Prerequisites

+Requires Make, Docker and docker-compose to run this utility.
+To deploy, you will need a functional ECS Cluster, as well as an _application stack_ that contains the load balancer.

 ## Targets

 ### Deploy